generation passeth away, and another generation

 I continue to enjoy laying out complicated family tree diagrams (they have something in common with metabolic pathways and complex chemical synthesis routes).
 But I believe that they are only the framework on which to hang information about the lives and social conditions of the individuals involved, the factors that influenced them, and their moves up and down the social scale over the generations.
 I am fortunate in that I seem to have no shortage of interesting ancestors to work on, even if they do come from a fairly restricted background of middle-class professionals, with occasional links to the landed gentry and aristocracy, and are almost universally English.
 This does at least make them relatively easy to trace, though some of the most fascinating work is trying to expose the carefully concealed "skeletons in the cupboard".
 More recent generations have widened the social and national mix considerably and I have cousins with French, Dutch, German, Norwegian, mittel-Europäische Jewish, Mexican, Turkish and Chinese ancestry, to mention only a few.

 At my traditional English "Public School" I was forced to decide at the age of 14 whether to specialise in the humanities or the sciences.
 There was never much doubt that I would, like my father, be a scientist, but this meant that I had to give up history.
-This was a pity in retrospect, as the history master was the eminent - and still active - historian Alan Palmer.
+This was a pity in retrospect, as the history master was the eminent historian Alan Palmer (1926-2022) who continued publishing well into his nineties.
 My reawakened genealogical interests have encouraged me to learn more about the history of the periods in which my ancestors lived, and the events in which some of them participated.
 In short, to go back to some of the learning I missed out on fifty years ago, but with the added spur of looking at it from the point of view of my own forbears and relations.
 I hope that my scientific training has given me the ability to look critically at the evidence I find, and to avoid unquestioningly accepting lines of descent, or dates of birth, marriage and death, just because I find them on a genealogy website or on a bit of paper written by my grandfather, or even in the Victorian vanity publications of Sir Bernard Burke.
 I hope also that my training as an information scientist (really just a glorified librarian) has drummed into me the importance of recording sources and bibliographic references for every statement of fact.

 There is a comprehensive log of changes and updates to the website; the following notes indicate the main areas in which I have recently been active: